-- protecting children from maltreatment. - preventing impairment of children's health or development. - ensuring that children grow up in circumstances consistent with the provision of safe and effective care. - taking action to enable all children to have the best outcomes. - Preventing impairment of children's mental or physical health or development.
+- protecting children from abuse and maltreatment. - preventing impairment of children's mental and physical health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care.

+- taking action to enable all children to have the best outcomes. - preventing impairment of children's mental or physical health or development.